pinorobotics/jrosmoveit/README.md

-**jrosmoveit** - Java module which allows to interact with ROS MoveIt
+**jrosmoveit** - Java module which allows to interact with MoveIt in ROS1

 # Requirements